timhartung/T1T2/README.md

 The script uses commands from Advanced Normalization Tools (ANTs) and FMRIB Software Library (FSL).

+To install ANTs, follow instructions the [ANTs github](http://stnava.github.io/ANTs/)

+To install FSL, follow instructions on the [FSL wiki](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).

+### Recommended Software Versions

-The script has been tested and ran without error with the following software versions:
+The script has been developed and tested with the following software versions:
 - Ubuntu 20.04
 - ANTs 2.4.4
 - FSL 6.0.5

-To install ANTs, follow instructions the [ANTs github](http://stnava.github.io/ANTs/)

-To install FSL, follow instructions on the [FSL wiki](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
+## 2 Setup

+The script extracts T1T2 values for specified regions from a single human subject.
+We recommend the following folder structure:
+- one folder per subject, containing:
+  - one nifti file for the T1-weighted MR image
+  - one nifti file for the T2-weighted MR
+- directory name = subject ID